esm-dev/modern-monaco/README.md

   },
   customFS: new CustomFileSystem(),
 });

+lazy({ workspace });
 ```

+Please refer to the [FileSystem](./types/workspace.d.ts#L54) interface for more details.

 ## Editor Theme & Language Grammars

-`modern-monaco` uses [Shiki](https://shiki.style) for syntax highlighting with extensive grammars and themes.
+modern-monaco uses [Shiki](https://shiki.style) for syntax highlighting with extensive grammars and themes.
 By default, it loads themes and grammars from esm.sh on demand.

 ### Setting the Editor Theme